Child Support in Australia: 2021 Expert Guide

 What does child support cover?

-There isn’t much information about what child support payments should cover.
+There isn’t much information about what child support payments should cover, however they operate as a contribution to the totality of the child’s expenses.
 As parents, you’re expected to agree on expenses, including:

 - Medical costs